yehudacohen/alchemy/alchemy-web/docs/providers/esbuild/bundle.md

 # Minimal Example

-Bundle a TypeScript file into an ESM module:
+Bundle a TypeScript file into ESM format:

 ```ts
 import { Bundle } from "alchemy/esbuild";